dodyg/practical-aspnetcore/projects/elsa/readline-activity/README.md

 # ReadLine Activity

-This sample demonstrate a simple use of the ReadLine activity that reads a line from the console.
+This sample demonstrates a simple use of the ReadLine activity that reads a line from the console.

-Note: not working.
-Needs fixing.
+Run it with piped input, e.g. `echo "Anne" | dotnet run`.